Hearne, Texas: Shooting of Pearlie Golden

 In May 2014, protesters demonstrated against the shooting of a 93-year-old woman named Pearlie Golden by the Hearne Police Department.
 After Officer Stephen Stem responded to a disturbance at Golden's residence, police officials said that Golden had discharged a firearm into the ground twice.
-Stem shot Golden three times, resulting in Golden's death.
+Stem shot Golden three times, resulting in her death.

-The officer had been on the police force since 2012 and it was his second fatal shooting.
-Stem was placed on leave and Hearne mayor Ruben Gomez recommended Stem's firing.
+The officer had been on the police force since 2012, and it was his second fatal shooting.
+Stem was placed on leave and Hearne Mayor Ruben Gomez recommended Stem's firing.
 He was terminated by a unanimous city council vote.
-Stem's attorney said that some community members had turned a safety issue into one focused on age, race and gender.
+Stem's attorney said that some community members had turned a safety issue into one focused on age, race, and gender.